sugarlabs/musicblocks/guide/README.md

 </a>
 [Back to Table of Contents](#TOC)

-Music Blocks is designed to run in a browser.
+Music Blocks is designed to be run in a browser.
 Most of the development has been done in Chrome, but it should also work in Firefox (although you may need to disable hardware acceleration).
 You can run it from [github io](http://walterbender.github.io/musicblocks) or by